lovell/sharp/README.md

 Use WebP format for the output image.

+#### raw()

+_Requires libvips 7.42.0+_

+Provide raw, uncompressed uint8 (unsigned char) image data for Buffer and Stream based output.

+The number of channels depends on the input image and selected options.

+* 1 channel for images converted to `greyscale()`, with each byte representing one pixel.
+* 3 channels for colour images without alpha transparency, with bytes ordered \[red, green, blue, red, green, blue, etc.\]).
+* 4 channels for colour images with alpha transparency, with bytes ordered \[red, green, blue, alpha, red, green, blue, alpha, etc.\].

 #### quality(quality)

 The output quality to use for lossy JPEG, WebP and TIFF output formats.
 The default quality is `80`.